Course co-organised with ForBio - Funding is available for ForBio members to attend the course (see bottom of page)

 Taxonomists need a common language worldwide.
 This is provided by the international codes of nomenclature.
-Although several codes exist, according to the organisms at stake, they all follow a similar mode of allocation of names to taxa (through “types”) and of establishment of the valid name for a taxon (priority, first-reviser, usage).
+Although several codes exist, according to the organisms at stake, they all follow a similar modes of introduction of new names (through “publications”, strictly defined), of allocation of names to taxa (through “types”) and of establishment of the valid name for a taxon (through priority, first-reviser, usage).
 As biological nomenclature is rarely taught in academic formations, many taxonomists have difficulties mastering it.
 This training will provide an overview of the history and epistemology of biological nomenclature, and a discussion of the relationships between phylogeny, taxonomy and nomenclature.
-The zoological code will be presented in detail, the other codes (including the botanical one) more briefly.
+The zoological code will be presented in detail, the other codes (including the botanical one) much more briefly.
 The recent problems and projects of nomenclature, including alternative systems, will be discussed.

 Five days (9:30 am to 5:30 pm each day)